arangodb/arangojs/docs/Drivers/JS/Reference/Database/Transactions.md

     Determines whether to force the transaction to write all data to disk before returning.

+  If ArangoDB is using the RocksDB storage engine, the object has the following additional properties:

   - **maxTransactionSize**: `number` (optional)

     Determines the transaction size limit in bytes.
-Honored by the RocksDB storage engine only.

   - **intermediateCommitCount**: `number` (optional)

     Determines the maximum number of operations after which an intermediate commit is performed automatically.
-Honored by the RocksDB storage engine only.

   - **intermediateCommitSize**: `number` (optional)

     Determine the maximum total size of operations after which an intermediate commit is performed automatically.
-Honored by the RocksDB storage engine only.

 If _collections_ is an array, string or `Collection`, it will be treated as _collections.write_.